hack-gpon/hack-gpon.github.io/_ont/ont-fs-com-gpon-onu-stick-with-mac.md

 | 4                                          | 1 Gbps / SGMII with auto-neg off   |
 | 5                                          | 2.5 Gbps / HSGMII with auto-neg on |

 To change the default lan mode value you can use `fw_setenv sgmii_mode`.
-The firmware already has the value 5 by default and it is generally not necessary to change it.
+The firmware already has the value set to 5 by default and there should not be any need to change it.

 # GPON/OMCI settings